-Donations made during Ramadan are returned as blessings upon the giver, making this season the perfect time for your masjid or charity to fundraise.
-Read on to learn 11 fantastic ways to raise more this Ramadan!
+Donations made during Ramadan bring multiplied blessings upon the giver, making this the perfect time for your masjid or Islamic charity to fundraise.
+In this article, I'll share 10 Ramadan fundraising tips and ideas to help you raise more.

 As one of the five pillars of Islam, fasting during Ramadan is accompanied by increased spiritual reflection, worship, and acts of charity.

-In this article, we provide 10 unique ways your organization can reach out to people during this special time of giving back to the community.
+In this article, I’ll provide 10 Ramadan fundraising tips and ideas to help your organization reach out to the ummah during this special time of giving back.

 Charitable Giving During Ramadan

-Because of the multiplied blessings of giving during the Holy Month, 69% of Muslims give zakat during Ramadan.
-This means you have a significant opportunity to raise more for your cause – and do more good! – during this time.
+Because of the multiplied blessings of giving during the Holy Month, nearly 70% of Muslims give zakat during Ramadan.

 10 Best Ramadan Fundraising Ideas and Tips

-Read on for 10 excellent ways to raise more during Ramadan.
-For a more in-depth look at Ramadan donation types, check out this blog post!
+Below, I’ll share 10 excellent ways to increase your fundraising during Ramadan.
+For a more in-depth look at Ramadan donation types, check out this blog post.

 1. Create a dedicated Ramadan fundraising page

-Having a donation landing page dedicated specifically to your Ramadan fundraising campaign will increase the chances of reaching your fundraising goals.
+Having a donation landing page dedicated to your Ramadan fundraising campaign helps increase the chances of reaching your fundraising goals.

-Check out this example of a Ramadan fundraising page created on Donorbox by Qalam Education Fund.
-They’ve raised over $1 million for their Ramadan campaign.
+Check out this example by the Qalam Institute.
+They raised over $1 million for their Ramadan campaign created on Donorbox.

 Zakat is a duty of every Muslim if their personal wealth is above the nisab or the threshold, which is based on the current value of gold or silver.